JeeWeetje/iot-workshop/Flow.md

-# Pushing telemetry messages to Slack
+# Pushing telemetry messages to Microsoft Flow and beyond

-This is an example of how messages from Azure Functions can be passed to an external service, eg. Slack, using Microsoft Flow.
+This is an example of how messages from Azure Functions can be passed to an external service, eg. Mail, using Microsoft Flow.

 Microsoft Flow is a brand new SaaS offering, available today in preview, for automating workflows across the growing number of applications and SaaS services that business users rely on.
 How much time do we spend sifting through streams of messages for the few notifications that matter?
 How much manual labor is spent transferring information from one place to another, or entering data into tracking systems?
 Too often these tasks are done manually, or not done at all.

+We will pass the telemetry to an email address provided by you.

 ![alt tag](img/arch/flow-overview.png)